nordprojects/lantern/README.md

 # Lantern

+## Setup

 The weather channel uses [OpenWeatherMap](http://openweathermap.org/) APIs to work.
 To compile your own, signup for an account and generate an API key.

 Then create a file at `things/src/main/res/values/secrets.xml`: